Xianqi-Zhang/TAL/README.md

 ## Running Code
-Code will be publicly released after paper review period.
+The Code will be released publicly after the paper review period.